ongov/ontario-design-system/documentation/internal-documentation/contributing-guidelines.md

 | `[issue-number]` | Jira issue number, DS-123                      |
 | `[description]`  | Short description of issue/branch (_optional_) |

 _Note_: Although the `description` is optional, it is recommended to help distinguish the branch from other branches once a number of them have been created.
+If included, append it to `issue-number` using a dash, for example `DS-123-update-button-styles`.

 ## Code Standards